SEF-101/GeoExplore/README.md

 ## Demo

-Check out the demo video to see GeoExplore in action:
+See GeoExplore in action:

 ![GeoExplore Demo](./demo.gif)

 ## About the Project

 GeoExplore was developed as part of **COM S 309: Software Development Practices** at Iowa State University.
-It showcases the application of software engineering principles in a real-world project.